Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 ```

 As you can see, even for a simple object, the implementation of the decoder is quite big.
 This is why the composition
-emphasizes the readability over the performances.
-The complexity also increases exponentially when it comes to
+emphasizes on readability over performance.
+The complexity of the implementation also increases exponentially when it
-recursive decoding, which is why the composition is a good alternative to the recursive decoding.
+comes to recursive decoding, which is why the composition is a good tool to describe how recursive decoding should be
+done.

 ## Complete Example